Ferrite Core Transformer: A Definitive Guide on the Basics

 Manganese Zinc (MnZn)

-Besides an MnZn having a higher permeability, it also has a higher saturation level than a nickel-zinc ferrite.
+Besides MnZn having a higher permeability, it also has a higher saturation level than a nickel-zinc ferrite.
 Therefore, they are best in applications that have a less than 5MHz operating frequency.
 In addition, the core’s impedance is suitable for inductors up to 70MHz.

 Nickel Zinc (NiZn)